nathanmcniece1/musashi-blog/posts/meditations-on-memecoins.md

 title: "Meditations On Memecoins"
 date: "2023-06-12"
 category: "Crypto"
+preview: "Are memecoins merely emblematic of the degeneracy that’s come to define the cryptosphere, or do they instead represent a powerful, Internet-native fusion of culture and finance?
+Is this the future of both, or simply a Present we must escape?"
 ---

 Are memecoins merely emblematic of the degeneracy that’s come to define the cryptosphere, or do they instead represent a powerful, Internet-native fusion of culture and finance?
 Is this the future of both, or simply a Present we must escape?